RobertFehrmann/CreateDBFromShare/README.md

 Changing the datatype of a column is not supported

 The procedure tracks its progress in an array of strings.
 That "log" along with a status, date and time of execution, and session id is being stored in the log table with every run.

+# Setup

+Setup of a test environment requires a couple different Snowflake accounts.

+1. Originator: This is the Snowflake account that originally shares a dataset via [Snowflake Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html).
+1. Consumer/Replication Source: This is the Snowflake account that consumes the dataset from the Provider.
+Secondly, this account creates a local copy and replicates the dataset to the replication target.
+Please review Snowflake's documentation for setting up [replciation] (https://docs.snowflake.com/en/user-guide/database-replication-failover.html)
+1. Replication Target/Provider: This is the Snowflake account that receives the  replicated copy from the replication source.
+It also is the account that shares the dataset, for instance into a VPS environment

+## Setup on the Consumer/Replication Source
+1. open file install/setup.sql (or create the database directly in a Snowflake worksheet), update the database name and run all commands.
+This will create a new database